Reviews

 Weight 1.35kg

-On the appearance of this device, Lenovo made a significant improvement.
-The company used a full aluminum design for this laptop and a large part of the body is made of a frosted brushed finish on all sides of the body.
-This brushed finish gives the ThinkPad X1 Yoga Gen 6 a premium feel and a good grip.
-Furthermore, the designer also chamfered the corners of different surfaces and interfaces such that there is a good allowance to pick it up from any side.
+Lenovo has made significant improvements in the appearance of this device.
+The company used an all-aluminum design for this laptop with a brushed finish on most of its four sides.
+The brushed finish of the ThinkPad X1 Yoga Gen 6 provides a premium feel and a good grip.
+Additionally, the designers have chamfered the corners of the different surfaces and ports.

 ThinkPad X1 Yoga Gen 6 design